Whiteknight/StoneFruit/docs/execution.md

 ## Interactive Mode

-if you call `engine.RunInteractively()` the engine will be started in interactive mode and will ignore any commands on the commandline.
+If you call `engine.RunInteractively()` the engine will be started in interactive mode and will ignore any commands on the commandline.
 If you support environments and call `engine.RunInteractively(envName)` the engine will start interactive mode with the specified environment active.
 If your application supports multiple environments and you enter interactive mode without an environment set, the engine will prompt you to select an environment before showing you the prompt.

 If you `.Run()` your engine without command-line arguments, or if you support environments and specify only the name of an environment on the commandline, the engine will be started in interactive mode.
 You can enter commands at the prompt, and can type "exit" or "quit" to exit the loop.